eb3095/hue-sync/README.md

 Hue LED Strip color syncing for PC.

 # Description
-This can be used to sync one "Hue Lamp" to a PC screen for color syncing.
+This can be used to sync multiple "Hue Lamp" to a PC screen for color syncing.
 Theres a few limitations which are strictly based on my personal use case.

 This does NOT use the bridge!
 This is a DIRECT bluetooth connection!